 The requirements and need to register a Tennessee Assumed Business Name vary depending on the type of business entity.

-Sole proprietorships and general partnerships are the most common business structure to register for a Tennessee DBA.
-By default, the name of a sole proprietorship and general partnership is the owner(s) legal name, but if the small business owner wants to operate under a specific name, they will need to complete the Assumed Name registration.
+Sole proprietorships and general partnerships are the most common business structures for Tennessee DBA registration.
+By default, the name of a sole proprietorship and general partnership is the owner(s) legal name.
+If the small business owner wants to operate under a specific name, they need to complete the Assumed Name registration.

 The legal name of a sole proprietor or partnership can be the owner’s own name(s), which can be used without registering.
 For example, if Rebecca Jones starts a cupcake business and operates under the name Rebecca Jones, she doesn’t need to register.
-However, if she decides to name her business Rebecca’s Yummy Cupcakes, she will need to register the business name.
+However, if she decides to name her business Rebecca’s Yummy Cupcakes, she needs to register an Assumed Name.

 What are the steps to file a DBA in Tennessee?